fansalon/TEspeX/README.md

   --remove REMOVE       T (true) or F (false).
 If this parameter is set to T
                         all the bam files are removed.
 If it is F they are not removed [T]
-  --index INDEX         Specific path to STAR index.
-If you want TEspeX to
+  --index INDEX         If you want TEspeX to build the index for you, leave
-                        build the index for you, leave the default value [reccomended].
-[F]
+                        the default value [reccomended].
+Otherwise provide
+                        FULL path to a directoray containing STAR indexes [not_reccomended] [F]
 ```

 All the arguments, except fot ```--num_threads```, ```--remove``` and ```--index``` are required.
 We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse data).\